TatuLund/bean-table/README.md

 ## Release notes

+### 2.10.1
+- Added an alert text for "No data" when the table is empty
+- Added an error alert text "Fetching data failed" when data provider fetch fails

 ### 2.10.0
 - Fix keyboard navigation getting lost with PreserveOnRefresh and improve keyboard navigation
 - Small performance improvement in keyboard events